krisds/koopa/README.txt

 = Generation =

-Grammar files end in ".gg" (for "Koopa grammar").
-These are processed by the koopa.grammars.generator.GGG class, which needs three arguments:
+Grammar files end in ".kg" (for "Koopa grammar").
+These are processed by the koopa.grammars.generator.KGG class, which needs three arguments:

-  1. The name of the grammar, without the ".gg" extension.
+  1. The name of the grammar, without the ".kg" extension.
   2. The target java package the generated parser will be part of.
   3. The target folder to save the generated parser in.

 Koopa can also take these grammar files and translate them into an equivalent ANTLR tree grammar.
 These tree grammars may then be used (modified or not) in the backend.
-The generator is class koopa.trees.antlr.generator.GGToANTLR.
+The generator is class koopa.trees.antlr.generator.KGToANTLR.

 All generation phases may be triggered manually.
 Alternatively you can also use the ANT build script found in the root folder.
 Choose the "regenerate" target.